Click the red plus signs to see detailed information on research conducted in the Dantzer, Grace, Heijnen-Kavelaars and Shepherd Laboratories.

 - Angiotensin II (Ang II) is traditionally known for mediating vasoconstriction and influencing blood pressure, but recent studies have implicated Ang II signaling in chronic pain states.

-- Circulating levels of Ang II are also elevated in obesity, which is associated with an increased risk of developing chronic pain.
+- Circulating levels of Ang II are also elevated in chronic inflammation, obesity and diabetes, all of which are associated with an increased risk of developing chronic pain.

-- Using rodent models of musculoskeletal pain, we are investigating the effect of Ang II signaling on immune system activity, and the extent to which this underlies chronic pain severity and risk in obesity.
+- Using rodent models of musculoskeletal pain, we are investigating the effect of Ang II signaling on immune system activity, and the extent to which this underlies chronic pain severity and risk.

 Image 4: The canonical renin-angiotensin system, and the enigmatic role of AT2R in chronic pain.